-Summary Compensation Table for the Year Ended December 31, 2011
+Summary Compensation Table for the Year Ended December 31, 2012

-The following table summarizes the compensation earned by each of our named executive officers from all sources for services rendered in all of their capacities to us during the fiscal year ended December 31, 2011.
-Mr. Gremp was elected CEO in March 2011 and Chairman of the Board in November 2011.
-Ms. Seaman was elected Chief Financial Officer in December 2011, and prior to December 2011, Ms. Seaman was the Company's Vice President, Treasurer and Deputy Chief Financial Officer.
+The following table summarizes the compensation earned by each of our named executive officers from all sources for services rendered in all of their capacities to us during the fiscal year ended December 31, 2012.
+Mr. Gremp was Chairman, CEO and President until August 1, 2012 and continued as Chairman and CEO beginning on August 1, 2012.
+Mr. Potter was Executive Vice President until August 1, 2012 and was appointed President effective August 1, 2012.
+Mr. Pferdehirt joined the Company on August 1, 2012 as Executive Vice President and Chief Operating Officer.